dgraph-io/dgraph/wiki/content/deploy/index.md

 During bulk loading of data, Dgraph can consume more memory than usual, due to high volume of writes.
 That's generally when you see the OOM crashes.

 The recommended minimum RAM to run on desktops and laptops is 16GB.
-Dgraph can take up to 7-8 GB with the default setting `-stw_ram_mb` set to 4096; so having the rest 8GB for desktop applications should keep your machine humming along.
+Dgraph can take up to 7-8 GB with the default setting `-memory_mb` set to 4096; so having the rest 8GB for desktop applications should keep your machine humming along.

 On EC2/GCE instances, the recommended minimum is 8GB.
 If you still continue to have Dgraph crash because of OOM, reduce the number of cores using `-cores`.
 This would decrease the performance of Dgraph and in-turn reduce the pace of memory growth.
 You can see the default numbers of cores used by running `dgraph -help`, next to `-cores` flag.
+It's recommended to set `-memory_mb` to half of RAM size.

 ## See Also